How can I use QAP if an anti-virus is blocking its download or its execution?

 - Some protection programs block known malware and frequently update a blacklist database to catch these apps before they can do damage.

-- But more often, protection software have a more aggressive approach: they block any app that could cause damage based on various criteria.
+- But, more often, protection software have a more aggressive approach: they block any app that could cause damage based on various criteria.
 To allow good applications to work, they maintain a whitelist of trusted apps.

 This may result in occasional false malware alerts.
 In the case of Quick Access Popup, between 0% and 4% of the various detection softwares can produce such false alerts.
-All others declare Quick Access Popoup as clean and safe!
+All others declare Quick Access Popup as clean and safe!
 If your protection software is blocking it, please see if you can approve (whitelist) Quick Access Popup in the configuration of your software.
 Also, you can probably go to your software website and report Quick Access Popup as a good app to add to the whitelist database.
-See the example in the comments on the page on this subject for my other app Folders Popup.
+See the example in the comments on the page on this subject for my older app Folders Popup.

 More about this issue in this post from another independent developer: Antivirus companies cause a big headache to small developers.